 - Mickelsson, Rauli: Suomen puolueet.
 Vapauden ajasta maailmantuskaan (2015)

 - Hill, Michael & Varone, Frédéric: The Public Policy Process (2017, 7th edition)

 Graded on a scale of 0 to 5 (0=fail, 1=pass, 2=satisfactory, 3=good, 4=very good, 5=excellent)

 Students of other degree programmes: contact teaching or an online book examination in the Examinarium facility.
 The book examination will cover three required works.
-A passing grade from the book examination will substitute for the entire course.
+A passing grade from the book examination substitutes for the entire course.
 The examination must be completed in its entirety in one examination session.
-An online book examination taken in the Examinarium facility is available throughout both terms.
+The online book examination can be taken in the Examinarium facility throughout the academic year.